The Investigation Team (Yu Narukami) | Shadows and Personas | Social Links and NPCs | Antagonists (The Killer)

 - Hypocritical Humor: He complains about the degradation of society, but drinks on the job during the school trip.

 - Kick the Dog: When we first meet him, he calls the Protagonist a loser even though he never did anything to ignite his wrath.
 After Saki's death, he makes a harsh comment about her and the first victim, Mayumi Yamano.

 - Never Speak Ill of the Dead: The player only starts to learn about his nicer traits after he's been offed, as a direct result of this.
-He, on the other hand, speaks quite a lot of ill of Saki Konishi as of her murder.
+He, on the other hand, speaks quite a lot of ill of Saki Konishi after her murder.

 - No Celebrities Were Harmed: Seriously, he looks like Steve Buscemi.

 - Only Known by Their Nickname: Rarely is he ever called anything other than "King Moron" ("Morokin" in Japanese) by the protagonists.